Yuying-Jin/DIGIT400static/note/NOSE_on_Ubuntu.md

 ### Locate Nose we installing

+Ubuntu does not visit the default file path to Nose when we run `nosetests`, so we need to copy the directory of Nose to `/usr/local/bin`.

-- run `sudo pip install nose` again.
+- run `sudo pip install nose` again to get the file path to Nose
   - In my case, I get `Requirement already satisfied: nose in /usr/local/lib/python3.10/dist-packages (1.3.7)`.
-  -  `/usr/local/lib/python3.10` is the installation path.
+  -  `/usr/local/lib/python3.10` is the file path to Nose.
-- Navigate to the installation path
+- Navigate to the file path to Nose
   - In my case, I run  `cd /usr/local/lib/python3.10`.
 - Run `ls` to list what we have in this directory
-  - In my case, I have got `nose` and `nose-1.3.7.dist-info`
+  - In my case, I have got two directories `nose` and `nose-1.3.7.dist-info`
 - Run `cp nose /usr/local/bin` [*[source]*](https://www.cnblogs.com/meina/p/13570416.html)
-  - Thus, Nose can be found.
+  - Thus, Nose can be found by Ubuntu.

-### AttributeError
+### Attribute Error

 - Run `nosetests`
   - We might meet another problem  `AttributeError: module 'collections' has no attribute 'Callable'`